 KISC is a regular participant in inter-school competition that includes swimming, basketball and football for both girls and boys.

 Students are divided into three house groups for sport and music events.
 The houses include Dhaulagiri House (Charcoal), Makalu House (Purple) and Annapurna House (Teal Green).
 Students are encouraged to wear clothes in their house colours for these events and cheer for their house.
 The winning house at the end of the event will be awarded a trophy.
 Students are informed of which house they have been placed in soon after they start at KISC.
-When students move from Year 6 (Primary) into Year 7 (Secondary), they may be placed in different houses.
+When students move from Grade 5 (Primary) into Grade 6 (Secondary), they may be placed in different houses.

 The sports and music events include:

-The KISC Elective program runs throughout the year on Friday afternoons for Years 7-13.
+The KISC Elective program runs throughout the year on Friday afternoons for Grades 6 to 12.
 Students choose one elective each term.
 The purpose of this programme is to:

 Students enjoy the many and varied activities that have included: paper-craft, swimming, football, table-tennis, pottery, self-defense, cookery, rugby, swing dance, photography, volleyball, tennis, community service, board games, singing or guitar lessons, woodwork classes to name a few.
 The choice of electives depends entirely on the willingness and ability of staff and parents to run the different activities each term.